-- Dual blockade of the RAAS with ACE-Is, ARBs, or aliskiren is associated with increased risks of hypotension, hyperkalemia, and changes in renal function (including acute renal failure). - Most patients receiving the combination of 2 RAAS inhibitors do not obtain any additional benefit compared to monotherapy. - In patients who are elderly, volume-depleted (including those on diuretic therapy), or with compromised renal function, concomitant use of non-steroidal anti-inflammatory agents (NSAIDs) with ARBs may result in deterioration of renal function, including acute renal failure.
-The antihypertensive effect of ARBs may be attenuated by NSAIDs. - Concomitant use of ARBs and potassium-sparing diuretics (eg, spironolactone, amiloride, triamterene) can increase the risk of hyperkalemia. - ARBs may increase serum lithium concentration; lithium levels should be monitored. - Concurrent administration of the bile acid sequestering agent, colesevelam hydrochloride, reduces the systemic exposure and peak plasma concentration of olmesartan. - Concomitant use of telmisartan and ramipril is not recommended due to increased exposure to ramipril and ramiprilat. - HCTZ absorption is impaired in the presence of anionic exchange resins (ie, cholestyramine and colestipol resins). - Concomitant use of HCTZ with carbamazepine has been associated with an increased risk for symptomatic hyponatremia. - Nebivolol should not be used with cytochrome P450 (CYP) 2D6 inhibitors. - Amlodipine should not be coadministered with doses higher than 20 mg of simvastatin per day. - Exposure to amlodipine is increased with CYP3A4 inhibitors.
+- Dual blockade of the RAAS with ACE-Is, ARBs, or aliskiren is associated with increased risks of hypotension, hyperkalemia, and changes in renal function (including acute renal failure). - Most patients receiving the combination of 2 RAAS inhibitors do not obtain any additional benefit compared to monotherapy. - Avoid use of aliskiren with ARBs in patients with renal impairment (glomerular filtration rate < 60 mL/min).

+- In patients who are elderly, volume-depleted (including those on diuretic therapy), or with compromised renal function, concomitant use of non-steroidal anti-inflammatory agents (NSAIDs) with ARBs may result in deterioration of renal function, including acute renal failure.
+The antihypertensive effect of ARBs may be attenuated by NSAIDs. - Concomitant use of ARBs and potassium-sparing diuretics (eg, spironolactone, amiloride, triamterene) can increase the risk of hyperkalemia. - ARBs may increase serum lithium concentration; lithium levels should be monitored. - Concurrent administration of the bile acid sequestering agent, colesevelam hydrochloride, reduces the systemic exposure and peak plasma concentration of olmesartan. - Concomitant use of telmisartan and ramipril is not recommended due to increased exposure to ramipril and ramiprilat. - HCTZ absorption is impaired in the presence of anionic exchange resins (ie, cholestyramine and colestipol resins). - Concomitant use of HCTZ with carbamazepine has been associated with an increased risk for symptomatic hyponatremia. - Amlodipine should not be coadministered with doses higher than 20 mg of simvastatin per day. - Exposure to amlodipine is increased with CYP3A4 inhibitors.